JohnZonneveld/johnzonneveld.github.io/_posts/2021-05-12-React-Redux-final-project-mod5.md

 }
 {% endhighlight %}

-This connection to the store and the function mapStateToProps makes the member objects array available in the tourForm class as props.
+This connection to the store and the function mapStateToProps makes the member objects array available in the tourForm or MemberAdd class as props.

 So to display the members in the dropdown we simply have to call the .map function on this.props.members Bycoming problem, although it makes things easier, is that Select is only showing the value and label.
 So for the onChange we would have to write a separate function.
 To overcome this I added the target: